annotation/stam/README.md

 ## Introduction

-STAM is a simple data model for text annotation and comes with a library and a set of tools to work with the data model.
+STAM is a simple data model for text annotation.

+Our aim with STAM is to lay a simple, minimalistic but strong foundation for stand-off annotations on text.
+We define annotations as any kind of remark, classification/tagging on any particular portion(s) of the text.
+Examples may be linguistic annotations, editorial annotations, technical annotations, or whatever comes to mind.
+STAM does not define the vocabularies, it merely defines a model so *you* can define your own vocabularies and a model in which you can express your annotations using your own vocabularies.

+Simplicity is the keyword, the data model must be easy to understand and use.
+It does not depend on other more complex data models such as RDF, Web Annotations, TEI, FoLiA or whatever, but instead addresses the problem from a more functional and pragmatic perspective.
+STAM does offer a degree of formalisation and allows for validation to ensure that the annotations are correct.
+Conversion to from STEM more formal and more complex Linked Open Data formats should always be feasible, the reverse, however, would be subject to some strict contraints.

 Goals:

- * Simple and minimal, no unnecessary abstractions/complexity.
+ * Simple and minimal; no unnecessary abstractions/complexity.
  * Stand-off annotations on plain text
- * Full separation of annotation syntax from annotation semantics (vocabularies)
+ * No commitment to any annotation paradigm aside from stand-off annotation
- * Provides a foundation upon which more complex solutions can be created (using the vocabularies).
- * Correctness, allow validation of data against schemas/vocabularies
- * JSON/YAML/XML serialisations
- * No hard-coded vocabularies
+ * Usable with user-defined vocabularies
+ * Full separation between underlying and data model and vocabularies
+ * Validation of correctness
+ * Interoperability but no dependency:
+    * Self-sustained, does not rely on other data models that introduce additional complexity.
+    * Not dependent on any particular infrastructure
- * Exportable to Web Annotations
+    * Exportable to webannotations / RDF
- * Performant tooling, no unnecessary overhead

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and